 You won’t find towing or off-roading capabilities with most compact SUVs, although the Buick Envision does have a 1,500-pound towing capacity when properly equipped.
 You’ll start to see decent towing capabilities when you move up to the midsize SUV category.
 Something like the Jeep Grand Cherokee can offer a decent romp off road, and might be a good fit if you do a lot of back road driving in tricky conditions or if you live in an area with snow.

-If you’re planning to tow a large trailer, you’re probably better off with a large SUV like the GMC Acadia.
+If you’re planning to tow a large trailer or looking for increased safety, you’re probably better off with a large SUV like the GMC Acadia.
 Always check the weight of the equipment that you want to tow and compare it with the towing capacity of any SUV you’re interested in to make sure you choose a vehicle that’s up to the job.

 Smaller vehicles offer better gas mileage, so a compact SUV will win out in this area nearly every time.
 Many small SUVs use 15% to 25% less fuel than their larger counterparts.
 It’s worth checking the fuel efficiency for any vehicle that you’re considering to understand the differences.
 Better fuel efficiency means you’ll pay less for gas.
 However, you’ll have less space in exchange, so you need to consider your priorities carefully.